Benzo-Fury/ALMA/README.md

 If you would like to contribute to the development of this bot, feel free to submit a pull request or open an issue.
 We welcome all contributions that improve the functionality of the bot.

+## Other

+The aesthetic presentation of messages and embeds is not a current priority and is scheduled to be addressed at a later time for enhancement purposes.

 ## Inviting

 At the time being the bot is a WIP so may be down at times or may be receiving many errors/crashes.
 Please keep this in mind when attempting to use Siamese.